BookStackApp/website/content/blog/2024/bookstack-release-v24-05.md

 Last month we had the release of Ubuntu 24.04, for which we quickly published a [new install script](/docs/admin/installation/#ubuntu-2404), but to accompany this I'd like to record a new video guide, perhaps going a little bit deeper this time into topics like updates and other general maintenance tasks.

 ### Full List of Changes

 **Released in v24.05**

-* Updated app framework from Laravel 9 to 10. ([#4903](https://github.com/BookStackApp/BookStack/pull/4903))
 * Added new command-based PDF export option. ([#4969](https://github.com/BookStackApp/BookStack/pull/4969), [#4732](https://github.com/BookStackApp/BookStack/issues/4732))
 * Added Audit Log API list endpoint. ([#4987](https://github.com/BookStackApp/BookStack/pull/4987), [#4316](https://github.com/BookStackApp/BookStack/issues/4316))
 * Added LDAP option to provide a custom CA cert.
 Thanks to [@mmoore2012](https://github.com/BookStackApp/BookStack/pull/4913). ([#4985](https://github.com/BookStackApp/BookStack/pull/4985), [#4913](https://github.com/BookStackApp/BookStack/pull/4913))